 be prepared to remain safe for at least three days.
 I recognize that the VPR does not guarantee my safety, but is an added safeguard where local emergency

 service groups will make every effort to increase the possibility of my safety during emergencies.

 I understand that if I am approved, my information will be available to authorized local emergency service groups within 45 days of receipt of my application.

 I also understand that I will be notified of the date on which my information will be made available to those authorized emergency service groups.
 I further

-understand that as part of the program, three-month updates are required using whichever method I have selected.
+understand that as part of the program, six-month updates are required using whichever method I have selected.
 I acknowledge that the VPR Coordinator will

 make every effort over a two-month period to complete an update; however, if unsuccessful the VPR Coordinator can remove me from the VPR and I will be notified